JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 Save it `Ctrl + shift X` and **restart** your Ubuntu shell.
 You should be on `zsh` by default now.

 ### 2.4.
 Changing the Theme of oh-my-zsh
 `oh-my-zsh` has several nice Themes.
-It's worth checking them out, you have some [here] https://github.com/ohmyzsh/ohmyzsh/wiki/Themes
+It's worth checking them out, you have some [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).

 In order to change your theme you need to modify your zsh profile (`.zshrc`).
 To do so, use again nano: `nano ~/.zshrc`